 Like all Rolex watches, the Milgauss is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
 This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
 These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.

-The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex.
+The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex and according to an exclusive methodology that simulates the conditions in which a watch is actually worn and more closely represents real-life experience.
 The entirely automated series of tests also checks the waterproofness, the self-winding capacity and the power reserve of 100 per cent of Rolex watches.
 These tests systematically complement the qualification testing upstream during development and production, in order to ensure the watches’ reliability, robustness, and resistance to magnetic fields and shocks.

 THE OYSTER CASE, SYMBOL OF WATERPROOFNESS

-The Oyster case of the Milgauss, guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
+The Oyster case of the Milgauss, 40 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only Rolex watchmakers to access the movement.
 The Twinlock winding crown, fitted with a double waterproofness system, screws down securely against the case.
 The crystal is made of virtually scratchproof sapphire.
 The waterproof Oyster case provides optimum protection for the Milgauss’s movement.

 PERPETUAL CALIBRE 3131